karllhughes/learn/_posts/2020-12-19-startup-blog-ideas.md

 ---
 layout: post
 title: 50+ Startup Blog Ideas
-description: "Coming up with ideas for your startup's blog can be mentally taxing.
-In this post, I'll share 52 creative ideas that you can use on your blog."
+description: Coming up with ideas for your startup's blog can be mentally taxing.
+In this post, I'll share 52 creative ideas that you can use on your blog.
 categories: content-marketing
+cta: Playbook
 author: karl
 date: 2021-01-03T17:23:38.564Z
 img: /assets/posts/startup-blog-ideas.jpg
-cta: Playbook
 ---
 Coming up with ideas for your startup's blog can be mentally taxing.
 While [keyword research](/learn/topic-clusters) can help you find opportunities in Google results, it can leave your blog topics feeling a little bit flat.